Amritshr/codeplex/readme.md

 # Readme
-more code coming
+The CodePlex Parallel STL project is the Microsoft prototype of the ISO C++ Parallelism TS Draft